 Day 8.
 Thursday, October 1: Krakow: Excursion to Zakopane

 Nestled high up in the Tatras Mountains lies the charming resort town of Zakopane, a favorite getaway spot for Pope St. John Paul II.
 Visit the Shrine of the Holy Virgin of Fatima, constructed in 1999 in gratitude for his survival of an assassination attempt.
 Take a cable car ride to the heights of Mount Gubalowka for a stunning view.
-Afterwards in Zakopane, stroll along colorful Krupowki Street, the central mall lined with restaurants, cafés, boutiques, and souvenir shops.
-Then, visit the Jaszczorowka Chapel, which was visited several times by young Karol Wojtyla (Pope St. John Paul II), as it lies on the walking paths where he often finished his walks for prayer and reflection.
+Afterwards in Zakopane, stroll along colorful Krupowki Street, and visit the Jaszczorowka Chapel, which was visited several times by young Karol Wojtyla, as it lies on the walking paths where he often finished his walks for prayer and reflection.
 Return to Krakow for a folklore dinner and overnight.
 (BB, D)

 Day 9.
 Friday, October 2: Krakow – Olomouc – Prague

-This morning, cross the border into the Czech Republic and stop in Olomouc, a historical city known for its six Baroque fountains and the 18th-century Holy Trinity Column, a monument adorned with religious sculptures.
-Visit the Gothic St. Wenceslas Cathedral and tour the old city center.
+This morning, cross the border into the Czech Republic and stop in Olomouc, a historical city and visit its Gothic Cathedral dedicated to St. Wenceslas.
 Afterwards, continue to the magnificent city of Prague for dinner and overnight.
-(BB, D)
+(BB, L, D)